Frequently Asked Questions

 A: The system will automatically show the current month’s transactions and information.
 However, by selecting User Preferences, you can choose to view the current month and the previous month.
-Or, you can choose to view your account from the current date to same date of the previous month.
+Or, you can choose to view your account from a date range, going back for a rolling period of twelve months.

 Q: Can I view my account details in more than one way?

 A: Yes, you can view your accounts by date, check number, payee, amount or balance in ascending or descending order.

 Q: What formats can I download my transaction history in?

 A:Internet Banking supports downloads to Quicken™, Quickbooks™ or as a comma-delimited text file.

 Q: Can I schedule future transfers?

 A: Yes, you can schedule future, one time, and recurring transfers in our online banking products.

 Q: When can I use Internet Banking services?